Blake Francis

-Blake Francis (born January 3, 1998) is an American professional basketball player for the Cleveland Charge of the NBA G League.
+Blake Francis (born January 3, 1998) is an American professional basketball player who most recently played for Elachem Vigevano of the Italian Serie A2.
 He played college basketball for the Wagner Seahawks and the Richmond Spiders.

 High school career

 After spending his freshman year at Bishop O'Connell High School in Arlington, Virginia, Francis transferred to Westfield High School in Chantilly, Virginia.
 As a senior, he averaged 20.1 points per game and led Westfield to the Virginia 6A state championship, scoring 23 points against Oscar F. Smith High School in the title game.
 He was a Second Team All-State selection.
 Francis left as Westfield's all-time leading scorer, with 1,390 career points.
 He planned to attend prep school because he had no NCAA Division I scholarship offers.
 He accepted an offer from Wagner when a scholarship suddenly became available on the team because two-sport athlete Greg Senat had switched his scholarship from basketball to football.